jbikker/lighthouse2/README.md

 https://developer.nvidia.com/cuda-downloads

-Make sure to chose the correct version; 11.7 (the latest version as of May 2022) does not work.
+Make sure to chose the correct version (11.7).

 Optix 5.x, 6.0 and 7.2 libraries are included in the Lighthouse 2 download and do not have to be downloaded separately.